 Legendary Japanese chef Sadaharu Aoki fuses Japanese flavours with classic French recipes at one of Paris’ most renowned patisseries.
 You know it’s gonna be good when it’s got his name above the door.
 Expect tarts, cakes, and the like with a little Eastern twist.
 They even have a wasabi macaroon, which may be more of an acquired taste.
 Either way, it’s sure to impress your partner.
 If it doesn’t, dump the uncultured swine.

 If you’re mad for macaroons, you may have already seen Laduree’s rainbow selection on Instagram.
-They even have a branch by the Champs Elysee, which is the perfect back drop to prove to you’re a high 6/low 7 at the very least.
+They even have a branch by the Champs Elysee, which is the perfect backdrop to prove to your beau that you’re a high 6/low 7 at the very least.
 There’s plenty of room too, so you can take your time while you dine on some of the best and brightest desserts in Paris.

 Another Parisian favourite is Des Gateaux et du Pain, chef Claire Damon’s shop.
 If you don’t know, she’s one of the best in the biz.
 And if your partner doesn’t know, you can pretend you knew all along.
 With more desserts than you can shake a sugar cane at, and a charming locale to boot, this is definitely one of the best patisseries in Paris.